Oil spills are hazardous as the marine ecosystem is affected, and the marine life-forms existence gets unnecessarily threatened.

 Related Read: What is An Oil Spill Kit?

 Right after an oil spill, the immediate concern is to prevent the oil from spreading and contaminating the adjacent areas.
 While mechanical methods like using oil booms effectively contain the oil, they have certain limitations to their use.

-Quite recently, experts have been using compounds like ‘Elastol’, which is basically poly iso-butylene (PIB) in a white powdered form, to confine oil spills.
-The compound gelatinizes or solidifies the oil on the water surface and thus keeps it from spreading or escaping.
-The gelatin is easy to retrieve, and this makes the process highly efficient.
+Experts have recently been using compounds like ‘Elastol’, which is basically poly iso-butylene (PIB) in a white powdered form, to confine oil spills.
+The compound gelatinizes or solidifies the oil on the water surface, thus preventing it from spreading or escaping.
+In addition, the gelatin is easy to retrieve, and this makes the process highly efficient.

 - It is a quick action method, with typical reaction times of 15-40 minutes.

-- While PIB is non-toxic and commonly found in foodstuffs, the gelatin may pose a risk of entangling or suffocating the aquatic animals.
+- While PIB is non-toxic and commonly found in foodstuffs, the gelatin may risk entangling or suffocating the aquatic animals.

 10. Natural Recovery

 The simplest method of dealing with the oil spill cleanup operation is to use the vagaries of nature like the sun, the wind, the weather, tides, or naturally occurring microbes.
 It is used in certain cases when the shoreline is too remote or inaccessible, or the environmental impact of cleaning up a spill could potentially far outweigh the benefits.

 Due to the constancy of these elements, the oil generally evaporates or is broken down into simpler components.